Attracting Hummingbirds to Your Yard

 Because hummingbirds are almost constantly in motion, they must continually refuel their bodies.
 Each day, they consume twice their body weight in nectar, either from flowers or artificial solutions provided by us humans.
 Surprisingly, hummingbirds use their tiny tongues to lap up nectar.
 They also eat insects to get necessary proteins, fats and other nutritional elements not present in nectar.

 If you would like to attract hummingbirds to your yard, the following tips may help.

-Invest in hummingbird feeders.
+- Invest in hummingbird feeders.
 There are many types of hummingbird feeders.
 Having a variety of styles positioned in different spots in your yard may help you attract the most visitors.
-Hang feeders in open areas where there is enough space for your visitors to fly freely around them.
-Make sure there is some shade in the area as well.
+Hang feeders in open areas where there’s enough space for your visitors to fly freely around them.
+Make sure there’s some shade in the area as well.

 - Keep hummingbird feeders full and inviting.
 You can buy an instant nectar solution for hummingbirds or make your own with sugar and water.
 Simply combine one part sugar to four parts water and boil the mixture for just a minute or so.
 Do not allow the mixture to boil too long, because it will become stronger as more water evaporates.
 A solution that’s too strong can be bad for your little visitors’ health.
 Always allow the solution to cool before filling your feeders

 - Keep hummingbird feeders clean.
 It’s important to thoroughly clean hummingbird feeders and change nectar at least two or three times a week, and even more frequently in hot weather.
 Dirty feeders and contaminated nectar can be fatal to hummingbirds.